Rude Boy (Rihanna song): Composition

-"Rude Boy" is a reggae, dancehall and electro-R&B song which incorporates elements of raggamuffin.
+"Rude Boy" is a dancehall and R&B song which incorporates elements of raggamuffin.
 The song is written in the key of E minor (recorded in E♭ minor) with a time signature in common time and a tempo of 87 beats per minute.
 Rihanna's vocal range spans from the low note of E_{3} to the high note of D_{5}, and the song follows a sequence of Em−Bm−C−Am−Bm as its chord progression.
 Alexis Petridis of The Guardian commented that "Rude Boy", and the album's previous single "Hard", were the highlights of Rated R, praised the singer's vocal performance in the song, "both of which exploit Rihanna's most appealing vocal style, a sulky, icy, monotone."
 Michael Menachem of Billboard commented on the lyrical content of the song, and wrote, "with 'Rude Boy', Rihanna delivers her most provocative lyrics and perhaps most authentic-sounding single to date."
 Menachem also wrote about the song's composition, "Steel drums are a welcome presence on the production, which gives a nod to ska and dancehall.
 Rihanna's swagger has never been as convincing as on this song."